Pavlo Tychyna: Early years

 Born in Pisky in 1891, he was baptized on January 27, which was mistakenly considered his birth date until recently.
 His father, Hryhoriy Timofiyovych Tychynin, was a village deacon and a teacher in the local grammar school.
 His mother, Maria Vasylivna Tychynina (Savytska), was eleven years younger than Pavlo's father.
 Pavlo had nine siblings: five sisters and four brothers.
 At first young Tychyna studied at the district's elementary school which was opened in Pisky in 1897.
-His first teacher was Serafima Morachevska who later recommended him to try his talent in chorus.
-In 1900 he became a member of an archiary chorus in the Trinity (Troitsky) monastery near Chernihiv.
+His first teacher was Serafima Morachevska who later recommended him to try himself in a chorus.
+In 1900, he became a member of an archiary chorus in the Trinity (Troitsky) monastery near Chernihiv.
 Simultaneously young Tychyna studied in the Chernihiv theological school.
 Pavlo's father died in 1906.
-A year later Pavlo finished his school.
+A year later, Pavlo finished his school.

-In 1907-1913 Tychyna continued his education in the Chernihiv Theological Seminary.
-There he became friends with the future poet, Vasyl Ellan-Blakytny.
-He also met Mykhailo Kotsiubynsky who greatly influenced his early works.
-In 1912-1913 Tychyna's works get published in the various local publications.
-In 1913-1917 he was studying at the Economics department of the Kyiv Commercial Institute which he did not finish.
-At the same time, he worked on the editorial boards of the Kyiv newspaper Rada and the magazine Svitlo (1913–14).
-In summers he worked for the Chernihiv statistical bureau.
-Later he worked as the assistant to chorus-meister in the Mykola Sadovsky theater.
+In 1907–1913, Tychyna continued his education in the Chernihiv Theological Seminary, where he became friends with the future poet, Vasyl Ellan-Blakytny.
+He also met Mykhailo Kotsiubynsky, who greatly influenced his early works.
+In 1912-1913 Tychyna's works were published in various local publications.
+In 1913–1917, he studied at the Economics department of the Kyiv Commercial Institute, without graduating.
+At the same time, he was a member of the editorial boards of the Kyiv newspaper Rada and the magazine Svitlo (1913–14).
+During the summers, he worked for the Chernihiv statistical bureau, and later, as the chorus master's assistant at the Mykola Sadovsky theater.